Setting Post Author(s)

 Once the author’s profile is created — either following the steps above or because they are a site editor or admin — you can assign them as an author or co-author of a post.

-2. Scroll to the bottom of the post editor and find the Authors section.
-In the Search for an author field, enter the author’s name.
+- Find the Authors section of the post settings.
+In the Select an author field, enter the author’s name.
 Authors can be site editors or admins, or a guest author that you added to the site following the instructions above.

-4. If the post has multiple co-authors, continue adding.
+- If the post has multiple authors, continue adding.
 You can drag and drop the names into the order you’d like in the byline.

-5. You can delete authors — such as the site editor who added the post — by clicking Remove to the right of their name.
+- You can delete authors — such as the site editor who added the post — by clicking the X to the right of their name.